elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-22-cs2107-lecture-7-access-control.md

 	- Use the command ps aux or ps -ef to display a list of running processes

 ## Selected issues: Search path
-- When a user types in the command to execute a program say "SU" without specifiying the full path, {INSERT}
+- When a user types in the command to execute a program say "SU" without specifiying the full path, `./su` will be executed
 - Program is search through the directories specified in search path
 - `echo $path`
 - Search stops when name found and program will execute